Basketball Association of America: History

 The owners of the BAA, while experienced businessmen, had little experience owning basketball teams.
 The league started with 11 teams, which played a 60-game regular season.
 This was followed by the playoffs and the final series to determine the league winner.
+Nevertheless, its goal was to operate under a different manner from previous professional basketball leagues before this point in time with four key concepts in mind: each team being arena-owned (i.e., being its own landlord), emphasizing the college players (who worked under a more "clean" and open concept of basketball) over the old pros of the time (who were rougher by comparison, with some previously competing in the sport with cages sealing the court up), a hockey-schedule format similar to what the NHL held that emphasized postseason playoff series matches from the start over elimination tournaments (or even split season formats) for postseason championships, and having a conscious effort being made at unified, league-entity promotion.

-Although there had been earlier attempts at professional basketball leagues, including the American Basketball League (ABL) and the NBL, the BAA was the first league that attempted to play primarily in large arenas in major cities, such as Madison Square Garden and Boston Garden.
+Although there had been earlier attempts at professional basketball leagues, including the American Basketball League (ABL) and the NBL, the BAA was the first league that attempted to play primarily in large arenas in major cities, such as the Madison Square Garden and the Boston Garden.
 At its inception, the quality of play in the BAA was not significantly better than in competing leagues, or among leading independent clubs such as the Harlem Globetrotters.
-For instance, both the 1948 and 1949 titles were won by teams that had played in other leagues during the previous year, the Baltimore Bullets in 1948 and the Minneapolis Lakers in 1949.
+For instance, both the 1948 and 1949 titles were won by teams that had played in other leagues during the previous year, the Baltimore Bullets from the American Basketball League in 1948 and the Minneapolis Lakers from the National Basketball League in 1949.